go-gorm/gorm.io/pages/docs/write_plugins.md

 ### Replace Callback

-Replace a callback having same name with new one
+Replace a callback having the same name with the new one

 ```go
 db.Callback().Create().Replace("gorm:create", newCreateFunction)